Learning Contextually-Adaptive Rewards via Calibrated Features: Discussion and Limitations

-\para{Limitations.} Our method faces several limitations.
-In continuous spaces, pairwise comparison learning with random sampling can fail to cover important regions of the input space.
-In Fig.~\ref{fig:calib_feats} we see this issue result in a failure to capture feature irrelevance in specific contexts, such as when the stove is off or the cup is empty.
-This problem also affects scenarios where function variation only exists in small portions of the state space; when the cup is full, the calibrated laptop distance collapses to assign low values across most states, whereas the correct representation would assign low values except at the point cloud edge.
-We don't observe the same failures in the discrete contexts of the user study (Fig.~\ref{fig:participant-learned}).
-To address this challenge, methods for improving sample efficiency and data spread could be explored, such as active learning techniques or data augmentation strategies.
-Future work could explore methods for gathering dense data within single important contexts, potentially drawing inspiration from feature traces~\cite{bobu2022inducing}.
-Finally, our method requires interpretable base features.
-Recent work has found ways for LLMs to generate reward features as code automatically from raw state \cite{peng2024adaptive}, which is a complementary approach that could be used to generate a set of base reward features.
+Our method faces several limitations.
+In continuous spaces, randomly sampled pairwise comparisons can miss important regions of the state space, which hurts our method's sample efficiency.
+Fig.~\ref{fig:calib_feats} shows this omission can prevent capturing feature irrelevance in specific contexts, such as when the stove is off or cup empty.
+It can also miss variations in small regions of the state.
+For example, when the cup is full, the calibrated \textit{laptop} feature collapses to low values across most states, although the point-cloud edge should remain high.
+These issues do not appear in the user study discrete contexts (Fig.~\ref{fig:participant-learned}).
+Future work could improve sample efficiency and coverage through active learning or dense data collection in key contexts, drawing on feature traces~\cite{bobu2022inducing}.
+Also, our post hoc analysis (App.~\ref{app:pref-analysis}) suggests users’ contextual preferences often share similarities, implying representations could be warm-started with crowdsourced data and refined via our method for necessary personalization.

+Additionally, our method requires interpretable base features.
+Recent works use large-language or vision-language models to generate reward features as code automatically from raw state \cite{chenelemental, peng2024adaptive}, which are complementary approaches that could be used to generate a set of base reward features.
+In our user study we did not test whether users can identify which base features are contextually-affected, but their semantic meaning suggests this could be feasible in practice.
+Prior work shows that users naturally reference and correct individual features when behavior is inappropriate \cite{bajcsy2017learning}.
+Thus, we hypothesize that in deployment contextualized features can be obtained by either (1) asking users which features should vary with context, or (2) inferring the implicated feature from user corrections.

+Finally, we consider practical limits to scaling to larger state spaces (e.g., images).
+Future work could explore composing state representations from image features (e.g., using DINOv3 \cite{simeoni2025dinov3}) and improving sample efficiency through active learning.
+When environments change (e.g., new objects are added), existing calibrated features remain valid unless the input state space changes.
+However, while new base features (e.g., distances to new objects) may share similar contextual adaptations (e.g., further EE distance depending on manipulated cup fullness), our current pipeline requires a new calibrated feature to be learned for each base feature.
+Future work could explore learning representations that generalize across object types, such as all ``technology" or all ``fragile" objects.